 HIV-infected pregnant women can take antiretroviral drugs to improve their health and decrease the likelihood of mother-to-child HIV transmission, but the impact of these drugs on pregnancy outcomes has not been determined.
-To examine the effects of antiretroviral treatment on the risks of adverse outcomes, researchers analyzed data from seven clinical studies of HIV-1-positive pregnant women who delivered their infants from 1990 through 1998.
-The researchers studied the women's characteristics and type of antiretroviral therapy used, as well as the following outcomes for singleton births: premature or very premature delivery (at less than 37 or 32 weeks' gestation, respectively), low or very low birth weight (less than 2,500 g or 1,500 g, respectively), possibly or definitely abnormal Apgar scores (less than seven or four, respectively) at one minute and five minutes, and stillbirth.
+To examine the effects of antiretroviral treatment on the risks of adverse outcomes, researchers analyzed data from seven clinical studies of HIV-1-positive pregnant women who delivered from 1990 through 1998.
+The researchers studied the women's characteristics and type of antiretroviral therapy used, as well as the following outcomes for singleton births: premature and very premature delivery (at less than 37 and 32 weeks' gestation, respectively), low and very low birth weight (less than 2,500 g and 1,500 g, respectively), possibly and definitely abnormal Apgar scores (less than seven and four, respectively) at one minute and five minutes, and stillbirth.

 Of the 3,266 women identified, 1,590 had received zidovudine monotherapy, 533 had received a combination of antiretroviral drugs (396 whose treatment included protease inhibitors and 137 whose treatment did not) and 1,143 had not received any antiretroviral drugs.
 Compared with women who had received monotherapy, those who had received any combination therapy were generally older (median age, 28 vs. 27), had lower median CD4+ cell counts (286 vs. 358 per cubic millimeter) and were less likely to have used illicit drugs during pregnancy (16% vs. 25%).
 Women who had received antiretroviral treatment had lower median CD4+ cell counts than did untreated women (343 vs. 450 per cubic millimeter) and were also less likely to have used tobacco (34% vs. 55%), alcohol (23% vs. 41%) or illicit drugs (23% vs. 42%) during pregnancy.